[Editor's note: This article was originally published in November 2018. It has been updated with fresh content and republished in January 2020.]

 Don’t be afraid to think outside the box.
 Test something new, throw out a wild idea, have fun with it!

-Treat customers like humans, not users
+😀 Treat customers like people

 Ultimately, all businesses are about people.
 Whether you’re selling directly to consumers or to other businesses, your primary goal is to help others succeed.
 Everything you do should reflect that mission.